DavidKinder/Windows-Inform7/README.md

 ## Building

-Download and install Visual Studio 2019 Community edition from https://visualstudio.microsoft.com/.
+Download and install Visual Studio 2026 Community edition from https://visualstudio.microsoft.com/.
 In the installer, under "Workloads", make sure that "Desktop development with C++" is selected.
-In the list on the right-hand side make sure that the following are selected:
+In the list under "Individual Components" make sure that the following are selected:
-- Windows 11 SDK
-- C++ Clang tools for Windows
+- C++ MFC for x64/x86 (Latest MSVC)
 - C++ Clang Compiler for Windows
-- C++ MFC for latest build tools

 Install git.
 I use the version of git that is part of MSYS2, a Linux-like environment for Windows, but Git for Windows can be used from a Windows command prompt.